Dreambound

 Frequently Asked Questions

-How many years does it take to become a Network Administrator?
+How much does it cost to become a network administrator?

 As of May 2023, a Network Administrator in South Carolina earns an average salary of $92,110 per year, according to the Bureau of Labor Statistics.
 Salaries can vary based on factors such as experience, education, and the specific employer, but this figure provides a general benchmark for earning potential in the state.